patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 </p>
 </details>

-*The dependencies management will be changed to **poetry** in further development.
-Since, it's not worked until now and not the focus of this project*

 **Bigquery: Native tables vs External tables**

 <img src="./src/Picture/native-vs-external.png" width="75%">

 In the DAG script, we have 2 tasks to load data to Bigquery, one is using Native table, and another is using External table. the differences between them are their performance and how it works.

-External tables are suitable when you want to query data without loading it into BigQuery, optimizing costs and leveraging existing data sources.
-Native tables, on the other hand, offer enhanced performance and advanced features within BigQuery, like partitioning and clustering.
+External tables are suitable when you want to query data without loading it into BigQuery, optimizing storage costs and leveraging existing data sources.
+Native tables, on the other hand, offer enhanced performance and advanced features within BigQuery, like partitioning and clustering and more user-friendly.

-*What to note is: if you're using external table, you can't delete the source in data lake, because it require the source to query directly from.
-And you couldn't see the preview of data table in the Bigquery UI, with Extenal table approach.*
+**Airflow DAGs and Data warehouse in Production**
+- *In progress*

 ### 2.3 Triggering DAG and Monitoring